texastribune/undrinkable/app/templates/raw/vinton.md

 Humans process arsenic “pretty quickly,” and Bill Hargrove, a professor and lead investigator of the Vinton study, says he worries especially about the long-term effects on children and the elderly.
 Ingesting [arsenic](http://www.epa.gov/ogwdw/arsenic.html) can cause sore throats, nausea and vomiting, but one of the gravest concerns is an increased risk of cancer, according to the federal Centers for Disease Control and Prevention.

-That has become Arturo Gonzalez’s most acute worry.
-After moving to town more than 13 years ago, Gonzalez, an ironworker who lives in a trailer with his 12-year-old son, drank the tap water without questioning it.
+That has become Arturo Gonz&#225;lez’s most acute worry.
+After moving to town more than 13 years ago, Gonz&#225;lez, an ironworker who lives in a trailer with his 12-year-old son, drank the tap water without questioning it.

 That stopped after a university researcher knocked on his door.

-“We don’t use it anymore for drinking or cooking or nothing,” Gonzalez says.
+“We don’t use it anymore for drinking or cooking or nothing,” Gonz&#225;lez says.
 “UTEP said it’ll give you cancer if you drink the water.”

-Gonzalez goes to the store twice a month to buy several five-gallon drums of filtered water.
+Gonz&#225;lez goes to the store twice a month to buy several five-gallon drums of filtered water.
 He still pays $45 a month for running water, and says he’d gladly pay more to make it clean and safe.

 That’s how many others feel in this town.
 Vinton’s population has doubled since 1990, but the town hasn’t shared in the economic development that has seen shiny malls and department stores spring up just outside its borders.